uclahs-cds/docker-VCFtools/.github/ISSUE_TEMPLATE/docker_issue_report.md

 ---
-name: Docker Bug report
+name: Docker Issue report
 about: Create a report to help us improve our Docker images
-title: "[DOCKER_BUG]"
+title: "[DOCKER_ISSUE]"
 labels: ''
 assignees: ''

 ---

-**Describe the bug**
+**Describe the issue**
-A clear and concise description of what the bug is.
-Please include the following in your bug report along with any explicit errors observed
+A clear and concise description of what the issue is.
+Please include the following in your issue report along with any explicit errors observed
 * Docker image release version
 * Cluster you are using (SGE/Slurm-Dev/Slurm-Test)
 * Config files (if applicable)